flljy940/tp/docs/UserGuide.md

 5. **Try these simple commands**
    * Type these commands in the command box at the bottom and press Enter:

+6. **Need help?** Type `help` in the application itself, or press F1 to view the complete user guide.

 <div style="page-break-after: always;"></div>

 --------------------------------------------------------------------------------------------------------------------